What is the law regarding Portuguese citizenship for Sephardic Jews?

 • A document issued by your local Jewish community supporting the application for Portuguese nationality

-• Documentation which proves direct descent, such as records from synagogues, residence permits, property deeds, and wills
+• Documentation that proves direct descent, such as records from synagogues, residence permits, property deeds, and wills

 If there is any doubt as to the authenticity of the contents of the documents sourced abroad, the relevant Jewish authorities in Portugal may provide judgment on the evidence.